Security Policy

 6. Scope

-- Cuttlefish Desktop Application — The Tauri-based desktop client for Windows, macOS, and Linux
+- Cuttlefish desktop application — the desktop client for Windows, macOS, and Linux.

-- Cuttlefish Backend API — The AGORA Fabric backend services accessible through the desktop application
+- Cuttlefish backend — the backend services the desktop application connects to.

 7. Exclusions

-- Vulnerabilities in third-party AI providers (OpenAI, Anthropic, etc.) — report these to the respective providers
+- Vulnerabilities in third-party AI providers (OpenAI, Anthropic, and others) — please report these to the provider directly.

-- Vulnerabilities in third-party dependencies that have already been publicly disclosed and have upstream patches available (though we appreciate being notified if we are running a vulnerable version)
+- Vulnerabilities in third-party dependencies that have already been publicly disclosed and have an upstream patch available (though we appreciate being told if we are running a vulnerable version).

-- Issues that require physical access to a user's machine REVIEW
+- Issues that require physical access to a user's machine.

 8. Recognition